MelissaN/holberton-system_engineering-devops/0x02-shell_redirections/README.md

-# Basic shell scripts for I/O redirections and filters:
+# Basic shell scripts for I/O redirections and filters.
+Prints:

 0- "Hello, World”, followed by a new line to the standard output